ballerina-attic/ballerina-honeycomb/README.md

     }
 }

-// Function to check if an input is integer function isInteger(string input) returns boolean {
+// Function to check if the input is an integer. function isInteger(string input) returns boolean {
     string regEx = "\\d+";
     boolean|error isInt = input.matches(regEx);
     if (isInt is error) {
-        log:printError("Error in checking int type of " + input, err = isInt);
+        log:printError("Error in checking if the type of the input variable is integer", err = isInt);
         return false;
     } else {
         return isInt;